 So what do you do when you get fruit-pickin’ happy?
 When life gives you too many berries, make jam.
 That’s the phrase isn’t it?
 So make jam, I did.
 And it turned out ruddy bloody well, considering I’m a total beginner.

 I don’t have all the jam-making kit (in fact, I had to run out at lunchtime today to buy jars – two for £1 in Tiger!), so I needed to find a recipe which doesn’t use pectin.
 As I understand it, pectin helps the jam set – but as I discovered, it isn’t really necessary.
 I have the added complication of being diabetic, so I also didn’t want to go crazy with the added sugar.
 I struck gold with this recipe, which follows a traditional pectin-free method, a satisfyingly minimalistic ingredient list (just your fruit of choice and sugar), and a reduced-sugar option for the pancreatically challenged like me (or just plain health conscious).
+You’ll also want some decent saucepans – this related site will help you choose a good one to minimise the pain of scrubbing set sugar off your trusty old pans.

 The jam I made is mostly blackberries (about a US cup and a half – and if you don’t already have US measuring cups, I highly recommend them, because they make American recipes about a million times easier to follow) with about half a cup of raspberries thrown in.
 This wasn’t intentional – I just didn’t have enough of any single fruit.
 To this, I added about two-thirds of a cup of sugar.
 I was meant to use granulated, but I only had caster, and it didn’t seem to cause any problems.
 You can also buy jam sugar, but that’s too much effort for a lazy, entitled millennial.